-"I'm sensitive, like your ex," I say to Clara, stopping once more to admire the butterfly tree.
-"I would be worried about becoming schizophrenic myself... but luckily I'm not that nice".
+"I'm 'sensitive', like your ex," I say.
+"I would be worried about becoming schizophrenic myself... but luckily I'm not that 'nice'".

-She laughs.
+Clara laughs.
 "Oh, neither am I."

-"A lesson for you though, Dom: if you're going to marry someone, check mental illness doesn't run in the family!"
+"A lesson for you though, Sam: if you're going to marry someone, check mental illness doesn't run in the family!"

-I didn't know the medical history on my father's side, of course:

-he didn't know his father.
+I didn't know the medical history on my father's side: he didn't know who his father was.
 Perhaps he was a loon and I was right to be worried.
-No, I'm just a worrier, and I know exactly where that comes from: mother.
+No, I'm just a worrier, and I know exactly where that comes from: my mother.